KOREA 1

 Challenge 1: Leveraging emerging digital technologies to strengthen water security with Managed Aquifer Recharge

 Managed Aquifer Recharge (MAR) is a cost-effective and efficient method for managing groundwater.
 It involves intentionally replenishing aquifers using natural methods (like infiltration basins) or engineered solutions (such as injection wells).
-MAR addresses groundwater depletion by storing excess water during wet periods, which can then be used in dry times, reducing evaporation losses common in surface storage [5].
+MAR addresses groundwater depletion by storing excess water during wet periods, which can be used in dry times, reducing evaporation losses expected in surface storage [5].

 Key benefits of MAR include: